 D Major Scale: D E F# G A B C# D

 D Major Scale Degrees: 1 2 3 4 5 6 7 8/1

 So our D Major chord is D F# A. We call this the V chord because it’s built from the 5th note of the G Major scale we started with.

 We run into a problem with the V chord because we can’t easily access it on our harmonica like we can a G or C chord.
 This means that when we try to match the V chord in a song we need to rely on single note playing.
 It’s awkward, but it can lead to some inventive and interesting sounds in practice.

 Here’s the D added to our chord diagram.

-It would be fair to wonder why we’ve picked these chords specifically out of the scale to examine.
+It would be fair to wonder why we’ve picked the I, IV and V chords specifically out of the scale to examine.
 The reason is that these are the chords most commonly used in blues, folk and country music.
 Thousands and thousands of songs are put together using just these chords so it’s essential to get to grips with them first.

 In this series of posts we’re going to be focussing primarily on blues, but be aware that the chord theory applies whatever genre you’re playing.

 We’re going to have a look at how a typical blues is constructed and how we can play along with it over the next few posts.
 But first, there’s another very important type of chord we need to look at – 7th chords.
 That’s coming up next.